 Singapore is my very first Asian country.
 Though I found the combination of heat and humidity oppressive perhaps 90% of the time, it at least hammered home the remoteness of Singapore in sensation as well as distance from anywhere I’ve ever been before.
 Especially from home!

 Arriving into Singapore in the middle of the afternoon, we were weary from two long flights but itching to discover this shiny unfamiliar city.
-We decided to abandon any ideas of ticking things off our “to do” list and went wandering instead.
+Rather than visit anywhere in particular, we decided to go for a wander—to get our bearings and take in the surroundings.

 At Clarke Quay we stopped to watch the tourist riverboats drift across watery reflections of skyscrapers towards the Marina Bay Sands Hotel.
 The hotel is really monumental – three vertical towers with what looks like a slender ocean liner balanced on top.

 There’s a harmonious juxtaposition in the city between the lush plant life and polished urban architecture – two very different aesthetics – without either aspect ever feeling artificial.

 With the sun setting, we followed joggers and people on motorised scooters (which look terrific fun, by the way.
 I want one!) along the river promenade towards the Marlion Park area.
 There we sat and watched the sky grow a deep cobalt blue.
 What had been impressive and sterile buildings in daylight took on a merrier feel after dark.
 The lights twinkled and the heat eased off.
 As the city grew sleepy so did we, retiring back to our Airbnb to gather energy for the next day.